 This is a progression of my last post about animating some of my images in the galleries.
 I reckon this is like 'Phase 2' of the project.
-The next stage is adding sound and typography and 'stylin' it up a bit!
+I've selected the frames I want to use and mark out what parts of the image would be suitable for animating.
+After this test, I'll be stitching the finished individual animations together and then adding sound and typography and 'stylin' it up a bit!

 This animation is based on one of the daily images I created last year.
 It's a chance for me to stretch to something different from what I do in the day job.
 There's a fair bit more work goes into changing something from still to moving.
 I'm pleased enough with the result so I'll be adding more soon.